Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 If you were consciously in control, you would say “stop” – and they would, but they don’t.

-Therefore it is being driven from your unconscious minds programming, or some other inner energy influencing you to act a certain way, or some external person, your family or peer group influencing you – or perhaps a combination of them all?
+Therefore it is being driven from your unconscious mind’s programming, or some other inner energy influencing you to act a certain way, or some external person, your family, or peer group influencing you – or perhaps a combination of them all?

 Let me give you a simple example; before my partner quit the corporate world to become an artist to follow her authentic dream – as I am doing.

-It took her six months to hand in her notice, because each time she consciously tried to quit, her unconscious would override that desire and sabotaging her through the use of stories based on beliefs such as she might fail as an artist or would be foolish to leave a well-paid job, to chase a dream.
+It took her six months to hand in her notice, because each time she consciously tried to quit, her unconscious would override that desire and sabotage her through the use of stories based on beliefs such as she might fail as an artist or would be foolish to leave a well-paid job, to chase a dream.

 Turns out it was the best thing she ever did – funny really, as if you think about it, how could her unconscious know if it would work or not until she tried?
 But this is just what the mind does.

-Another interesting thing was the company she used to work for was a technology company that developed intelligent digital marketing screens and billboards that consciously and subliminally influenced human behaviour for retail outlets, call centres, transport systems and airports.
+Another interesting thing was the company she used to work for was a technology company that developed intelligent digital marketing screens and billboards that consciously and subliminally influenced human behaviour for retail outlets, call centres, transport systems, and airports.

 They called this process “Buying decision motivation at point of purchase.”

-A camera would apply face and body recognition algorithms to the person walking past, which would either identify the actual person or categorise them by age, gender, clothing styles etc.
+A camera would apply face and body recognition algorithms to the person walking past, which would either identify the actual person or categorise them by age, gender, clothing styles, etc.

 Then serve to the screen a tailored ‘digital billboard advertising message’, specific to that person.